 LADA is working with Pro Helvetia, the Swiss Arts Council on a three-year initiative (2018-20) to raise the profile of Swiss Live Art in the UK and contribute to the development of exchanges and collaborations between artists and promoters in the UK and Switzerland.

-The first two Study Room residencies will be undertaken by the Basel based artist and member of PANCH (Performance Art Network CH) Andrea Saemann in October 2019, and by the Zurich based artist Ivan/Ivy Monteiro in July 2019.
+The first two Study Room residencies were undertaken by the Zurich based artist Ivy Monteiro in July 2019, and by the Basel based Performance artist, curator, networker and member of PANCH (Performance Art Network CH) Andrea Saemann in October 2019 and February 2020.

-Both artists will be writing blogs and giving presentations about their work and their research during their residencies.
-Please look out for announcements of these residencies and details of other initiatives around Swiss Live Art.
+All the artists who will undertake research residencies will write blog posts about their work and research, to be published on our blog.
+Please look out for these, and for details of other initiatives around Swiss Live Art.

 Performance Lecutre on Afrofuturism, Ivy Monteiro, Live Art Development Agency 2019.
 Image by Ben Harris

 Join some of the UK’s most original artists in performances and interactions across St HelensRead more